chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 2. Its type: the question being answered, targeting a specific subsection of the audience
 3. How accurately it reflects the desired version of the code/project

+It's important to note that this section is sourced from only two blog posts, [What Nobody Tells You About Documentation](https://www.divio.com/blog/documentation/) and [Teach, Don't Tell](http://stevelosh.com/blog/2013/09/teach-dont-tell/).
+As we learn more this section might change in significant ways, so any conclusions we draw should be kept "flexible".

 ### The Types of Documentation

 First, there are 5 types of documentation that target specific phases of a learner's experience (as explained in [What Nobody Tells You About Documentation](https://www.divio.com/blog/documentation/) and [Teach, Don't Tell](http://stevelosh.com/blog/2013/09/teach-dont-tell/))